microchipgnu/tiles-rs/README.md

-# tiles-rs: Tile Map Generator and Renderer
+# tiles-rs

-This project demonstrates a tile map generator and renderer built with Rust, utilizing `ggez` for rendering and `rusqlite` for storing the generated maps in a SQLite database.
+This project demonstrates a **tile map generator and renderer** built with Rust, utilizing `ggez` for rendering and `rusqlite` for storing the generated maps in a SQLite database.
 It features dynamic map generation, where users can regenerate and store maps with a simple key press.

 ![](./assets/image.gif)